 Spix’s macaw was susceptible to predation from rats, feral cats, mongooses, and monkeys in the wild.
 Some of these predators are relatively new threats that have been introduced into Brazil over the past few centuries.
 When threatened, the birds will make loud noises and flap their wings to scare off predators, or they make take to the air.
 Both the eggs and young birds are most vulnerable to predation before they have learned how to fly, and so they require the protection of the adults.

-The number of Spix’s macaw has declined sharply from its peak.
-Some of the reasons for this include hunting (both by settlers and indigenous people), the destruction of the Caraibeira trees, and the introduction of African bees (which compete for nestling sites in the trees).
+The number of Spix’s macaws has declined sharply from its peak.
+Some of the reasons for this include hunting (both by settlers and indigenous people), destroying the Caraibeira trees, and introducing African bees (which compete for nesting sites in the trees).

 Habitat loss is perhaps the most important factor for their decline.
 Farms and ranches have transformed large swaths of territory in which the species resides.
 The construction of the Sobradinho Dam in the 1970s also submerged part of the bird’s natural habitat.
 Due to their particular nesting and foraging requirements, Spix’s macaw is vulnerable to this kind of upheaval.
 Climate change could likewise complicate any efforts to restore the bird to its natural habitat.

 In addition to habitat loss and predation, the lucrative bird trade further depleted numbers in the wild.
 When the trade was at its height in the 1980s, a single bird could easily fetch a price of at least $40,000 on the black market.
 It is currently illegal to trade in the bird except for conservation, educational, or scientific purposes, but wealthy collectors are still known to keep them.

 Reproduction, Babies, and Lifespan